Gegenes nostrodamus

 Gegenes nostrodamus, commonly known as the dingy swift, light pygmy skipper, Mediterranean skipper or veloz de las rieras, is a butterfly belonging to the family Hesperiidae.
-It is found from the Mediterranean Sea, through Anatolia to Turkestan and India.
+It is found from the Mediterranean Sea, through Anatolia to Turkestan and India; and also in some subsaharan countries such as Burkina Faso.

 The length of the forewings is 15–16 mm.
 Adults are on wing from May to October in multiple generations.

 The larvae feed on various grasses, including Gramineae, Aeluropus (in the Sinai Desert) and Aerulopus and Panicum species.